nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/parametrization.rst

   |                                                  | lognormal distribution.                    |
   +--------------------------------------------------+--------------------------------------------+

 For every value to be generated, samples are drawn from a distribution.
-The distribution uses NEST's random number generator, and are therefore thread-safe.
+The distributions use NEST's random number generator, and are therefore thread-safe.
 Note that arguments can be passed to each of the distributions above to control the parameters of the distribution.